-Paul Wilkinson, Head of Partnerships, The Wildlife Trusts said: “The Watts family are true nature conservation leaders, and their incredible long- term support over the last year 10yrs has enabled us to protect and enhance wildlife in every corner of the UK.
+Paul Wilkinson, Head of Partnerships, The Wildlife Trusts said: “The Watts family are true nature conservation leaders, and their incredible long-term support has enabled us to protect and enhance wildlife in every corner of the UK.
 We look forward to working with Nicholas and his family at Vine House Farm for many more years to come, and to celebrating how our relationship is helping to connect people with the natural world and benefit our precious wildlife and wild places.
 Through the support of Vine House Farm, The Wildlife Trusts have been able to restore beautiful grasslands, conserve ancient woodlands, and protect wetland habitats.”

 Fourth-generation farmer Nicholas has been working the land at Vine House Farm in Deeping St Nicholas, Lincolnshire, since he was a boy.
 His bird watching hobby became part of his work in 1992, leading to an MBE for his wildlife conservation work and wildlife-friendly farm management, and many other awards.